Frequently Asked Questions (FAQ)

 - Ascertain the purpose and need for a trail.
 We want to offer compelling reasons to hike, run and ride different parts of the trail system.
 A new trail needs to help us along in our mission to encourage users to explore the west side of the watershed as well as the east, and higher elevation trails as well as those close to town.
 This helps with both safety and trail impact.
 Another goal is to provide separate pedestrian/equestrian and bike options, again both for safety and enjoyment of users.
 A paramount consideration for all of our trails is to how they connect with other trails; good connectivity affords loops and permutations and expands the trail use opportunities with less mileage of trail actually created.
 Finally, water drainage, soil and wildlife considerations, views, exceptional granite rock outcroppings, interesting trees and plants, and sunlight are some of the many other factors we consider.

 - Walk the route repeatedly.
 GPS the route, and map the route and fill out a trails application.
-Present to the Forest Lands Commission.
+Present to the Ashland Parks and Recreation Commission trails sub-committee.
 Often address concerns and repeat steps 1 and 2.

 Why aren’t there more flat trails in the Ashland Watershed?